deenr/relearning-java/notes/oop/object.md

-# Object oriented programming

-## What is an object?
+# What is an object?

 - An object is an instance of a class that encapsulates attributes (data) and methods (behavior).
 - Objects allow you to model real-world entities in code.